thebigman1244/Line-Painting-Robot/README.md

 Web Server

 The ESP32 runs a lightweight web server that provides the control interface.
 Users connect directly to the robot's WiFi network and control it through a browser.
+Another added feature is a QR code which is below and when one connects to the robots AP then they must scan a qr code which send a request to the robot and it alows them to easily get to the website.

 Navigation Strategy